LogtalkDotOrg/logtalk3/tools/help/NOTES.md

 On macOS, the `open` command used to open documentation URLs drops the anchors, thus preventing navigating to the specified position on the documentation page.

+ECLiPSe defines a `help` prefix operator that forces wrapping this atom between parenthesis when sending messages to the tool.
+E.g. use `(help)::help` instead of `help::help`.

 Other notes